 8:30 - 8:35: Welcome, TH Real Estate

-8:55 - 9:15: ESG in Real Estate Lending in the UK, David Short, Chair of BBP Real Estate Lending Working Group
+8:55 - 9:15: Beyond Risk Management: Sustainability Innovation in Commercial Real Estate Lending, David Short, Chair of BBP Real Estate Lending Working Group

 9:15 - 10:15: Panel Discussion and Q&A